Western white-bearded wildebeest

 The western white-bearded wildebeest (Connochaetes taurinus mearnsi) also known as Mearn's white-bearded wildebeest, Mearn's wildebeest, Serengeti white-bearded wildebeest, or the Serengeti wildebeest, is a subspecies of the blue wildebeest being the smallest, and lightest subspecies of the species.
 It is one of the only subspecies of the blue wildebeest to have a sustainable population in Serengeti National Park, Tanzania, with over one million adult individuals.
 They are known for one of the greatest migrations to travel between Tanzania and Kenya.

 Description

-The western white-bearded wildebeest on average reaches 1.30-1.42 m (4.26-4.65 feet) tall, and weighs 180-225 kg (396-496 pounds) at its maximum weight.
-It has a long white beards, black front face, and a darker colored body, smaller horns, and a swaying dark black tail.
-It is 50 kg (110 pounds) lighter than the nominate subspecies, Connochaetes taurinus taurinus, and 10 cm (3.93 inches) shorter.
+The western white-bearded wildebeest on average reaches 1.3–1.42 m tall, and weighs 180–225 kg at its maximum weight.
+It has a long white beard, black front face, and a darker colored body, smaller horns, and a swaying dark black tail.
+It is 50 kg (110 pounds) lighter than the nominate subspecies, Connochaetes taurinus taurinus, and 10 cm shorter.

 Distribution and habitat

 The western white-bearded wildebeest is native to northwestern Tanzania, and southwestern Kenya.
 In Tanzania, its populations cover Serengeti National Park, being a very common sight there.
 They are also seen in the Masai Mara in Kenya.